www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 a list of sub repositories is read from it and the repo process is called for each such sub repo.

-For each repo of the process 4 arguments are checked and propagated to each sub
+For each repo of the process, 4 arguments are checked and propagated to each sub
 repo:
-* relative-path: When the user calls this function, it is set to empty string by default and the current folder is assumed to be the root repo.
+* relative-path: When the user calls this function, it is set to the empty string by default and the current folder is assumed to be the root repo.
   During the iteration through all sub repos, this parameter is the relative path from the root repo to the current sub repo.